Nicolas Sarkozy: UMP leader: 2004–2007

 Such policies are what are called in France libéral (that is, in favour of laissez-faire economic policies) or, with a pejorative undertone, ultra-libéral.
 Sarkozy rejects this label of libéral and prefers to call himself a pragmatist.

 Sarkozy opened another avenue of controversy by declaring that he wanted a reform of the immigration system, with quotas designed to admit the skilled workers needed by the French economy.
-He also wanted to reform the current French system for foreign students, saying that it enabled foreign students to take open-ended curricula in order to obtain residency in France; instead, he wanted to select the best students to the best curricula in France.
+He also wanted to reform the current French system for foreign students, saying that it enabled foreign students to take open-ended curricula in order to obtain residency in France; instead, he wanted to select the best students for the best curricula in France.

 In early 2006, the French parliament adopted a controversial bill known as DADVSI, which reforms French copyright law.
 Since his party was divided on the issue, Sarkozy stepped in and organised meetings between various parties involved.
 Later, groups such as the Odebi League and EUCD.info alleged that Sarkozy personally and unofficially supported certain amendments to the law, which enacted strong penalties against designers of peer-to-peer systems.